AlinaGoaga/CV/README.md

 Junior full-stack developer with twelve years experience in online research, embarking on a new adventure into the tech wold.
 I combine a strong background in communication and project management, with technical skills and a passion for technology to create code that is clean, efficient and easily maintainable.

 In my previous role, I have successfully managed teams and looked after some of the company's biggest accounts, from market research agencies to consultancies and corporate clients.
-This has given me exposure to the wider business context which I am combining with the solid development fundamentals gained at Makers to become a better developer.
+This has given me exposure to the wider business context, which I am combining with the solid development fundamentals gained at Makers to become a better developer.

 <a name="skills"></a>
 ## Skills